Gen Z in the workplace: Culture needs to be ‘frequent feedback’ focussed

 Whether you're checking in or reviewing someone's update, it takes just a few minutes.
 A variety of question categories allow you to get a range of qualitative and quantitative data.

-our ‘Recognition’ question type even allows employees to highlight each other’s accomplishments via mentions.
-Managers can also view the answer histories for any questions they have set, and answer specific questions to provide immediate, short-term feedback.
+our "Recognition" question type even allows employees to highlight each other's accomplishments via mentions.
+Managers can also view the answer histories for any questions they have set.
+And if more issues arise, you can respond provide immediate, short-term feedback by responding to individual questions.

-This employee feedback helps to ensure your people feel a connection to the business, and do not feel isolated from their team.
-When checking in with them, it can be useful to approximate an in-person 1-1 some of the time.
+This employee feedback helps to ensure your people feel a connection to the business.
+It's in your best interests to make sure people aren't isolated from their team.
+And while that's an ongoing challenge for remote managers, even small interactions can help.
+When checking in with remote staff, it can be useful to approximate an in-person 1-1 using apps like Microsoft Teams.